write-you-a-scheme-v2/scheme/docs/09_test.md

 ---
 title: Testing our work
-date: November 28, 2016
+date: June 28, 2017
 author: Adam Wespiser
 ---

 ------------
 > *Testing shows the presence, not the absence of bugs* **Dijkstra**

-#### WIP :: TODO
-- [x] try move to tasty?
-- [ ] add survey of Haskell testing frameworks
-- [ ] talk about unsafePerformIO / use Test.HSpec.Lifted
-- [ ] write tests for Exceptions for LispException
-- [ ] include tests that what use on quickcheck
-- [ ] walk through code, give explanation
-- [ ] think about reorganizing code to show automatic spec finding?

 ## Testing w/ HSpec
 By implementing a language like Scheme, we lose the safety of Haskell's type system and need an alternative guaranty of behavior.
-Is about writing tests to ensure our dynamically typed Scheme is behaving as we expect.
+This chapter is about writing tests to ensure our dynamically typed Scheme is behaving as we expect.
-Testing is easily integrated into a Stack project, and Haskell's many frameworks satisfy a multitude of testing requirements.
+Testing can be easily integrated into a Stack project, and Haskell's many frameworks satisfy a multitude of testing requirements.
+We will be looking at a few testing options, `HSpec`, and `Tasty.Golden`, for "golden", or file based tests.

 #### Testing Setup
 To setup testing, the following is added to `scheme.cabal`